6–9th July 2020

 This track invites undergraduate and recent graduates, Masters and PhD students to a dedicated program of discussions, workshops and networking around Service Design.
 Are you an undergraduate or recent graduate and would like to share your questions, concerns or speculative ideas with fellow students?

-Short Papers and Workshops
+Deadline for Short Papers and Workshops

 Conference registration commences